 “I was like ‘What do you mean all four said yes?’
 It just didn’t click.
 Then he said ‘All four said yes’.
 And I remember, I was just crying, I was like, ‘I’m going to the Olympics’.”

 Breen’s childhood dream was now a reality.

 “I’m going to the Olympics.”

-A wave of emotion came over her as she cried in disbelief.
+A wave of emotion washed over her as she cried in disbelief.

 “For the rest of my life, I’m going to be an Olympian.
-That moment was pretty special.”
+That moment was pretty special,” Breen said.

 From then on, the dream just became more and more special as the day she would race in the Olympic Games came closer.

 First came the uniform.